-We will have a school-wide election this fall.
-The election will determine who will become the officers and representatives for our student body.
-Students in the HMS Student Council are hardworking, responsible and demonstrate positive citizenship.
+Members of the HMS Student Council are hardworking, responsible and demonstrate positive citizenship.
+A school-wide election in the fall will determine who will become the officers and representatives for our student body.
 Students will be invited to participate early in the fall.
 Listen for announcements in September.